Feet of Fines: CP 25/1/249/7 (part)

 Action: Plea of covenant.

 Agreement: Hugh and Joan have acknowledged the tenements to be the right of John as those which he has of their gift.
-John has granted them to Hugh and Joan and has rendered them to them in the same court, to hold to Hugh and Joan of the chief lords for their lives, and after their decease they are to remain to Gilbert, the son of Hugh and Joan, and the heirs of his body, to hold of the chief lords for ever.
+John has granted them to Hugh and Joan and has rendered them to them in the court, to hold to Hugh and Joan of the chief lords for their lives, and after their decease they are to remain to Gilbert, the son of Hugh and Joan, and the heirs of his body, to hold of the chief lords for ever.
 In default of such heirs, successive remainders (1) to Thomas, brother of Gilbert, and the heirs of his body, (2) to Edmund, brother of Thomas, and the heirs of his body, (3) to the male heirs of the bodies of Hugh and Joan, (4) to Margaret, sister of Edmund, and the heirs of her body, (5) to Katherine, sister of Margaret, and the heirs of her body, (6) to Ellen, sister of Katherine, and the heirs of her body, and (7) to the right heirs of Joan.

 Standardised forms of names.
 (These are tentative suggestions, intended only as a finding aid.)